isomerpages/ura-lkywcp/pages/glossary.md

 - **Social stability**: refers to the ability of a society to maintain order, security, and harmony among its members, even in the face of external or internal challenges.
 Social stability can be characterised by the absence of major social, political, or economic disruptions, and the presence of social cohesion, trust, and a sense of common purpose among the members of the society.
 - **Stakeholders**: refer to individuals, groups, organisations, or entities that have a direct or indirect interest in, or are affected by, the development and management of the city.
 This can include various groups such as residents, business owners, non-profit organisations, local government officials, investors, developers, and advocacy groups.
 - **Strategic land sales**: refer to the sale of large parcels of land typically by government agencies for the purpose of generating revenue or advancing specific policy objectives.
 Strategic land sales can include the sale of land for residential, commercial, industrial, or mixed-use development, as well as the sale of surplus government-owned land or assets.
+- **Sustainable transport**: refers to transportation systems and modes of travel that are designed to minimise their negative impact on the environment and support social and economic well-being.
+It involves the use of more efficient, cleaner, and greener transportation options that help reduce greenhouse gas emissions, air pollution, and congestion, while improving mobility and accessibility for people and goods.

 [Back to top](#directory)